ridgelab/ExtRamp-2.0-Benchmarking/README.md

+# ExtRamp 2.0 Benchmarking Code

 This README documents the benchmarking process we used to benchmark ExRamp 2.0 compared to ExtRamp 1.0.
 Each step contains an explanation, followed by the command(s) we ran to complete the step.
-The commands were all run within the directory that contains them.
+The commands were all run within the directory that contains their script.

 # Figures
 The following are the figures in the paper and scripts used to generate them: